RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ### 6.1 Home Page Overview

 The Home Page provides access to all core SEA functionality.
+Users can:
+  - create new databases
+  - add variants to existing databases
+  - query existing databases
-Users can create new databases, query existing databases, or upload a database for querying.
+  - upload a database to query

 #### Create or Add to a Database
 This option allows users to create a new database or add variants to an existing one.

-> Note: This process creates a database with ClinVar annotations for the uploaded variants, making them available for filtering, searching, and querying within SEA.
+> Note: This process creates a database with ClinVar annotations for the uploaded variants, making them available for filtering, searching, and querying within the SEA web interface.

-- Click **Choose files** to select one or more local variant files (files must be in `.csv` or `.vcf` format, and include the following fields: CHROM, POS, REF, ALT).
+- Click **Choose files** to select one or more local variant files (files must be in `.csv` or `.vcf` format, and include the following fields: CHROM, POS, ID, REF, ALT).
-- Enter a new database name or select an existing database from the dropdown menu.
+- Enter the name of a new database or select an existing database from the dropdown menu.
 - Click **Create database** to create a new database or update the selected database with the uploaded variants.
-- While the database is being created or updated, a status message (**“Loading database.
-Please wait…”**) will be displayed.
+- While the database is being created or updated, the status message (**“Loading database.
+Please wait…”**) will be displayed and a spinner will appear in the **Create database** button.
 Processing time may vary depending on file size.
 - If the upload is successful, a confirmation message (**`<database_name> created/updated successfully!`**) will appear.
 - Any error messages will also be displayed if the upload fails.